-Your guide to successfully getting your SMS program off the ground and sending text messages that drive results for your brand.
+Your guide to successfully getting your SMS marketing program off the ground and sending effective text messages that drive results for your brand.

 US consumers spend a lot of time on their mobile devices (about 4.5 hours a day).
 So it’s no surprise that the SMS inbox is a great place for brands to reach them.